How much does it cost to put a dog or cat to sleep in the UK?

 A timing belt, or cambelt, is a scheduled job rather than a repair, and it is one worth taking seriously because a snapped belt can wreck an engine.

-When the engine light comes on, the first step is usually a diagnostics check, where the garage plugs in and reads the fault codes.
+When the engine light comes on, the first step is usually a diagnostics check, where the garage plugs in a reader and pulls the fault codes stored by the car's computer.

 A tyre is one of the few car costs where the part itself is the main event, not the labour.

-An air-con re-gas tops up the refrigerant that has slowly leaked out over the years, and it tends to get sold hardest the moment the weather warms up.
+An air-con re-gas tops up the refrigerant that has slowly leaked out over the years, and it gets pushed hardest the moment the weather warms up.

 A flat battery has a habit of picking the worst possible morning to give up.